 aBOUT Tiritiri Matangi

-Surrender your senses to the beauty and magic of Tiritiri Matangi Island, situated in the Hauraki Gulf and only a 75minute ferry trip from Auckland via Gulf Harbour.
-From the moment you step onto the island to the moment you leave, you will be entranced by the serenade of gentle birdsong and the lush native bush.
-Tiritiri Matangi is one of the world’s most successful volunteer conservation projects.
-It has been re-vegetated with around 300,000 native trees and consequently 12 of New Zealand’s endangered birds and 3 reptile species have been re-introduced.
+Surrender your senses to the beauty and magic of Tiritiri Matangi Island, situated in the Hauraki Gulf and only a 75 minute ferry trip from Auckland via Gulf Harbour.
+From the moment you step onto the island to the moment you leave, you will be entranced by the serenade of gentle bird song and the lush native bush.
+Tiritiri Matangi Island is one of the world’s most successful volunteer conservation projects.
+It has been re-vegetated with around 300,000 native trees and consequently 12 of New Zealand’s endangered birds and 3 reptile species have been successfully re-introduced as a result.

 Tiritiri Matangi, meaning “tossed by the wind”, is an Open Scientific Reserve managed by the Department of Conservation (DOC) in partnership with the Supporters of Tiritiri Matangi Inc. The “open sanctuary” status allows 150 ferry visitors daily from Wednesday to Sunday onto the island.
 Here they can witness first hand some of New Zealand’s rarest inhabitants in a natural and protected environment.
-Visitors can have the opportunity to stay on the island overnight by booking through the Department of Conservation.
+Visitors can have the opportunity to stay on the island overnight by booking through the Department of Conservation (DOC).
 This experience is truly unique, observing New Zealand’s nocturnal wildlife emerging as the sun goes down, wildlife such as the Little Blue Penguin (the world’s smallest penguin), the Little Spotted Kiwi, and the Tuatara are just some of the highlights.

 What to bring

-- Plenty of water, snacks and lunch (there are no shops on the island but you can buy provisions on the ferry or order one of our pre-packed lunches)
+- Plenty of water, snacks and lunch (there are no shops on the island but you can buy provisions on the ferry).

 - Wear sturdy walking shoes